FitzSW/HF_HeH/README.md

 ### Scale of Project

-This is a short project in Fortran90+ to perform the Hartree-Fock (HF) Self-Consistent Field (SCF) procedure on methane at the
-<basis_set> level of theory.
-An optimized geometry (...)
+This is a short project in Fortran90+ to perform the Hartree-Fock (HF) Self-Consistent Field (SCF) procedure on methane that was optimized at the CCSD/aug-cc-pVTZ level of theory.